• Home

 By high school at Lane Mike was on the Major League radar but stayed the course with plans toward college at the University where he played a season at quarterback.
 Cubbage was the talk of the town in Charlottesville by the early 70s, always in the newspaper accompanied by a box score touting his RBI’s and putouts at third base.

-Like his peers in the Valley League where he played his summer baseball, the only thing he loved more than watching a baseball gaming was suiting up and playing.
-Burley field in Charlottesville was homefield for the Charlottesville Hornets and in the 1970s the stands at the formerly segregated high school field were filled for baseball games senior league through amateur.
+Like his peers in the Valley League where he played his summer baseball, the only thing he loved more than watching a baseball game was suiting up and playing.
+Burley field in Charlottesville was home field for the Charlottesville Hornets and in the 1970s the stands at the formerly segregated high school field were filled for baseball games, senior league through amateur.
 Players in all divisions of semi-pro, amateur played at Burley Field and when not playing stopped by the field to watch night games even for half an hour, noting different teams and players, inquiring about a first baseman, centerfielder or power hitting short stop.
-Everyone knew Mike Cubbage and it stands to reason he got to know a number of the area players, players playing black baseball included, who by 1970 began subbing in and out of lineups in the Rockingham County League and the Valley League, Sims, Slaughter, Doyle, Awkard, Diggs.
+Everyone knew Mike Cubbage and it stands to reason he got to know a number of the area players, players playing black baseball included.
+A few allstart from the Black Baseball diamonds by 1970 began subbing in and out of lineups in the Rockingham County League and the Valley League, Sims, Slaughter, Doyle, Awkard, Diggs.

 Color and division of play non-withstanding—they all loved to play baseball.
 Perhaps expressed best by old-timer Cool Papa Winston of Fluvanna, “on the record and off the record, there was no telling who’s line-up they might make an appearance.”
 “You had your ball glove and you were always ready to go into a game and enjoy it…